nick-lifx/hsbk_rgb/README.md

 If you are making an app of some kind or a piece of hardware for controlling the LIFX lights, you will probably want to present a user-interface to let the user control hue, saturation and Kelvins.
-With this in mind, I have created a demo of how this could be done, using the subroutines given above as building blocks.
+I have created a demo of how this could be done, using the subroutines given above as building blocks.
 The code is written on the assumption that we could use our efficient conversion routines to generate the hue wheel in real time as settings change.